truenas/middleware/docs/userguide/freenas_intro.rst

 Hardware Recommendations
 ------------------------

-Since FreeNAS® 9.3 is based on FreeBSD 9.3, it supports the same hardware found in the `FreeBSD Hardware Compatibility List
+Since FreeNAS® |release| is based on FreeBSD 10.3, it supports the same hardware found in the `FreeBSD Hardware Compatibility List
-<http://www.freebsd.org/releases/9.3R/hardware.html>`__.
+<http://www.freebsd.org/releases/10.3R/hardware.html>`__.
 Supported processors are listed in section
-`2.1 amd64 <https://www.freebsd.org/releases/9.3R/hardware.html#proc>`_.
-Beginning with version 9.3, FreeNAS® is only available for 64-bit (also known as
+`2.1 amd64 <https://www.freebsd.org/releases/10.3R/hardware.html#proc>`_.
+FreeNAS® is only available for 64-bit (also known as
 amd64) processors.

-.. note:: beginning with version 9.3, FreeNAS® boots from a GPT partition.
-This means that the system BIOS must be able to boot using either the legacy BIOS
-          firmware interface or EFI.
+.. note:: FreeNAS® boots from a GPT partition.
+This means that the system BIOS must be able to boot using either the legacy BIOS firmware interface or EFI.

 Actual hardware requirements will vary depending upon what you are using your FreeNAS® system for.
 This section provides some guidelines to get you started.
 You can also skim through the `FreeNAS® Hardware Forum <https://forums.freenas.org/index.php?forums/hardware.18/>`_ for performance tips from other FreeNAS®